 The Running Count

-For example, let’s imagine a table with you, one other player, and the dealer.
-It’s the very first hand of the shoe and you received an Ace and a King for blackjack.
-Your fellow player received a King and a Queen for 20 and the dealer’s hand was a 3.
-Their hidden card was revealed to be a King and when they drew again, they received a 6 for a total of 19.
+For example, let’s imagine a table with you, one other player and the dealer.
+It’s the very first hand of the shoe and you receive an Ace and a King for blackjack.
+Your fellow player receives a King and a Queen for 20 and the dealer shows a 3.
+Their hidden card is revealed to be a King and when they draw again, they receive a 6 for a total of 19.